-In this island with a Muslim majority, finding nearby Halal food is not a problem.
-The cuisine of Zanzibar reflects its history as the countries that colonised it played a major role in influencing the food present on the island today.
-Imprints of the Portuguese can be seen with their use of maize and pineapple in their cuisine; Indian influences are greatly visible in biryani, samosas, pakoras, chutneys and so on; and Oman brought in the spices and nuts.
+On this island with a Muslim majority, finding nearby Halal food is not a problem.
+The cuisine of Zanzibar reflects its history as the countries that colonized it played a major role in influencing the food present on the island today.
+Imprints of the Portuguese can be seen with their use of maize and pineapple in their cuisine; Indian influences are greatly visible in biryani, samosas, pakoras, chutneys, and so on; and Oman brought in the spices and nuts.
 Zanzibar is the perfect spot for a Muslim-friendly honeymoon, with beautiful private villas and beaches, and quaint traditional places to dine in.

 The House of Spices started as exactly that – a distinguished house in Zanzibar Stone Town, where spices were collected and exported – and is a charming rooftop restaurant today where you can enjoy their delicious Mediterranean cuisine.
 Tea and coffee are served on the ground floor, along with spices and a gift shop.
 The House of Spices is not to be confused with Spice Town in Meliá Zanzibar, an hour’s drive from Stone Town, which serves a mix of international cuisine with palatable Arab and African influences.

 If you are looking for a more adventurous lunch experience, look no further than The Rock, aptly named as it is located on a rock in the middle of the Indian Ocean.
 Originally a fisherman’s post, it can be found on Michanvi Pingwe beach on the southeast coast of the island.
 Your journey to savouring their seafood specials begins with a short boat ride to your destination.